Le Jacques Cartier current position

 Review of Le Jacques Cartier

-Launched in 2020, MS Le Jacques Cartier cruise ship (initially named "Le Surville") is the 6th (last) in a six-ship series Ponant-owned polar expedition vessels.
-Advertised as "expedition yachts", of the same "Explorer-class" series are also the ships Le Champlain (2018), Le Laperouse (2018), Le Bougainville (2019), Le Dumont d'Urville (fka Le Kerguelen) (2019) and Le Bellot (2020) - all named after famous French sea explorers.
+The 2020-built/2021-inaugurated MS Le Jacques Cartier cruise ship (initially named "Le Surville") is the 6th/last in a six-ship series Ponant-owned polar expedition vessels.
+Advertised as "expedition yachts", of the same "PONANT EXPLORERS-class" series are also the sisterships Le Champlain (2018), Le Laperouse (2018), Le Bougainville (2019), Le Dumont d'Urville (fka Le Kerguelen) (2019) and Le Bellot (2020) - all named after famous French sea explorers.

 History - construction and ownership